miquelvir/lsds-2025/labs/3-kafka/README.md

     - [alarms service](#alarms-service).
 How does the alarms service work?

 - [Additional exercises](#additional-exercises).
 You can deliver additional exercises for extra marks up to a maximum of 12 over 10.

+# Delivering the exercises

+To deliver the exercises, submit [this form](https://forms.gle/AnjSQtggXPq8n1rB7).

 # Grading